Recruitment Privacy Notice

 - Fraud prevention agencies.

 How and when can you withdraw your consent?

 Where we’re relying upon your consent to process personal data, you can withdraw this at any time by emailing HR.Talent@TheAA.com.

-Is your personal information transferred outside the UK or the EEA?
+Is your personal data transferred outside the UK or the EEA?

-We’re based in the UK, but sometimes your personal information may be transferred outside the European Economic Area.
+We’re based in the UK, but sometimes your personal information may be transferred outside the UK and the European Economic Area.
 If we do so, we’ll make sure that suitable safeguards are in place, for example by using approved contractual agreements, unless certain exceptions apply.

 We sometimes make decisions about you using only technology, where none of our employees or any other individuals have been involved.
 We’ll do this where it is necessary for entering into or performing the relevant contract, is authorised by laws that apply to us, or is based on your explicit consent.